chi-feng/micro-uq/README.md

 ### Dependencies

-* eigen3 (header-only library included as git submodule in external/eigen)
+* Eigen3, a header-only linear-algebra library (included as git submodule)
+  * After you clone the repository, run `git submodule init` and `git submodule update` to automatically grab the library.

 ### Overview